virtualcom-designlab/TBSA2026/index.md

   + Moral consideration, robot rights, and reciprocal treatment of agents
   + Autonomous agents and debates on legal personhood orrights-bearing status
   + AI agents that recreate or simulate the personalities ofdeceased persons
+  + Legal, policy, and governance issues in multi-agent social environments

 <!--
 Key goals include: